In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 }}]}

-This registration process can take any time up to 15 minutes.
-So what is happening here in the back end?
+This registration process can take up to 15 minutes.
+So, what is happening in the back end?

-We see the device entry appearing under the Microsoft Intune > Device enrollment > Windows enrollment > Windows Autopilot devices.
+The device entry appears under Microsoft Intune > Device enrollment > Windows enrollment > Windows Autopilot devices.

 But the story doesn’t end here.
 Noticed the Associated Azure AD device object in the Autopilot device properties.
-The Device is yet to start the provisioning process, and there is an Azure AD object created already?
+The Device has yet to start the provisioning process, and an Azure AD object has been created already?

 Autopilot & Azure AD Device Registration Service (DRS)